wjayee/tp/docs/DeveloperGuide.md

 ### Implementation

 The detailed view is a feature that shows the details of the animals not seen in the entries of the animal list.
 These include
-Date of Birth(DOB), Date of Admission(DOA), and Tasks that are added to the animal.
+Date of Birth(DOB), Date of Admission(DOA), Age, and Tasks that are added to the animal.
 The detailed view is handled by the `AnimalDetailPanel` class.

 Here's a brief outline of its operations:
 - `AnimalDetailPanel#updateDetails(Animal animal)` — Updates the detail panel of the application with the input animal's details.